 A head company can make a choice to cancel the transfer of a loss of a joining entity.
 If the choice is made, the loss cannot be used by any entity for an income year ending after the joining time.
 See sections 707-145 and 707-150 of the ITAA 1997.

 Print X in the appropriate box at A.

-If the answer is yes, complete item 2.
+If the answer is Yes, complete item 2.

-If the answer is no, print N. Do not complete item 2.
-Go to part C, Ownership test and same business test.
+If the answer is No, go to part C, Ownership test and same business test.

 2 DETAILS OF CANCELLATION OF TRANSFER OF LOSSES